Weapon of X-Slaying

 - The Dragonslayer from Berserk didn't start out as one of thesenote , but after years of Guts using it against demons, it eventually gains the ability to kill even demons that are ethereal are impervious to normal weapons.
 It is speculated that it can even wound the Godhand themselves.

-- In the Nasuverse Noble Phantasms can obtain this type of property due to their associated legends.
-Arondight has a bonus against any being associated with dragons due to its wielder having slain one.
+- In the Nasuverse Noble Phantasms can obtain this type of property due to their feats associated legends.
+Arondight and balmung has a bonus against any being associated with dragons due to their wielders having been known to slain one.

 - Inverted in Munchkin by the "sword of slaying everything except squid".
 It gives a substantial bonus but against squid (there are two in the decks so far — karate squid and Squidzilla) the fight is automatically lost.